mytech-today-now/app_installer/README.md

 **Solutions:**
 - Ensure .NET Framework 4.7.2 or later is installed
+  - The GUI installer will automatically detect and offer to install .NET Framework 4.8 if needed
+  - If automatic installation fails, download manually from: https://dotnet.microsoft.com/download/dotnet-framework/net48
 - Check Windows display scaling settings
 - Try running on different monitor if using multi-monitor setup
 - GUI automatically adapts to DPI scaling

+### .NET Framework Installation Issues

+**Issue:** GUI fails to start with assembly loading errors

+**Solutions:**
+- Run `install-gui.ps1` - it will automatically detect missing .NET Framework
+- If prompted, allow the script to install .NET Framework 4.8
+- A system restart may be required after .NET Framework installation
+- If automatic installation fails, install manually from Microsoft's website
+- Verify installation by running `app_installer\test-dotnet-check.ps1`

 ## Best Practices